red origami crane

 i plugged this back when they started the initiative, but it's grown a lot since, and more people must hear about this because it is awesome: MIT's open courseware. it's one of my sources for japanese lessons, but there is so much here to learn, and the quality is high.

-red origami crane
+piranha: red origami crane (Default)

 the minneapolis pioneer press has an article about john m. ford's memorial service that, according to [livejournal.com profile] jenett, captures something of the feel of the service quite well.